13 Gift Ideas for Pastor Appreciation Month

 Happy Pastor Appreciation Month!

 You don’t have to do much to celebrate Pastor Appreciation Month, but get out there and do it!
-Even if you can’t get a simple note together, you can take a moment after church next week while you’re shaking your pastor’s hand to tell him or her how much you appreciate their sermons, their spiritual mentorship, their attention to grieving families, their organizational skills, or the tact with which they run church board meetings.
+Even if you can’t get a simple note together, you can take a moment after church next week while you’re shaking your pastor’s hand (or giving an elbow bump) to tell him or her how much you appreciate their sermons, their spiritual mentorship, their attention to grieving families, their organizational skills, or the tact with which they run church board meetings.
 Just tell them!

 If you’re reading this and thinking that it’s too late: it’s not.
 If the gift you’ve chosen takes more time to plan than you have left in the month, it’s okay!
 It just has to be presented in October, even if the actual event takes place a few weeks or even months from now, your pastor will have something great to look forward to.